Donearm/Scientia/content/writing/Technical_Writing.md

 ### MadCap Flare

 One of the main editor for technical writers, [MadCap Flare](http://www.madcapsoftware.com/) is only a part of a suite of tools for helping writers creating single-source documentation.

+### Oxygen

+A suite of tools to create documentation from XML files.
+The main one is the [XML Editor](https://www.oxygenxml.com).

+### SDL Triton

+A [web content manager](https://www.rws.com/content-management/tridion/), semantic AI search and all around solution for content management.

 ### RoboHelp